UrbishGhimire/Flexbox-Practice-with-real-world-layouts/Readme.md

-It took me a while to learn flexbox and feel a bit confident with it.
-So this repo will work as my quick reference note.
+It took me a while to learn flexbox & feel a bit confident with it.
+So, this repo will work as my quick reference note.
 This is just a personal project to sharpen my flexbox skills / implementational abilities.